This blog may contain affiliate links. Read our disclosure policy for more info.

 YES!

-Since 2016, it became compulsory to have a booking of campsites in the park if you plan on staying overnight!
-You cannot just show up and be allowed to stay the night.
+Since 2016, it has become compulsory to have a booking of campsites in the park if you plan on staying overnight!
+You cannot just show up and be allowed to stay the night without proof of your campsite bookings.

-In fact, before you enter the national park, rangers will ask to see your bookings.
+Before you enter the national park, rangers will ask to see your bookings.
 There are also “check-stops” along the trail where rangers will want to see all of your bookings (campsite or accommodation bookings.)
+For this reason, be sure to print your camping confirmations and bring them with you.

 Without sorting out all of your Torres del Paine campsites in advance, you will not be allowed in the national park and face the risk of a fine.

-If hiking the Torres del Paine is on your bucket list then booking in advance is the only way to ensure you get the experience you desire.
+If hiking the Torres del Paine is on your list of must-visit places in Chile, then booking in advance is the only way to ensure you get the experience you desire.

 For the peak season of December, January and February, I recommend booking as soon as the bookings become available.
-To do this, you need to check each booking website periodically or follow the companies that own the campsites on Facebook.
+To do this, you need to check BookingPatagonia’s website or each site’s booking website periodically or follow the companies that own the campsites on Facebook.
+Typically the bookings will open at least 4-5 months before the start of peak season.

 It sounds like a pain, and it is.
 But believe me, if you want to secure a spot at the most beautiful campsites, then you need to do this.